Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

 \begin{definition}[Record-emitting base/step/counter schema] A \emph{record-emitting base/step/counter schema} is a first-order rewrite system with: \begin{enumerate}[nosep,leftmargin=1.6em] \item a counter sort $C$ with constructors $Z \in C$ and $S : C \to C$; \item a generator sort $Y$; \item a carrier sort $T$; \item a distinguished active-site symbol $F : T \times Y \times C \to T$; \item a frame constructor $G : Y \times T \to T$; \item a base rule $F(x, y, Z) \to x$; \item a step rule of the form $F(x, y, S(n)) \to \rho(x, y, n)$ for some first-order right-hand-side term $\rho$ whose free variables are among $\{x, y, n\}$. \end{enumerate} \end{definition}

 \begin{definition}[Record emission and generator preservation] Let $\mathcal R$ be the step rule of a schema satisfying Definition~\ref{def:record-emitter}.
-Say $\mathcal R$ \emph{emits a new record frame} if its right-hand side $\rho(x,y,n)$ contains at least one occurrence of the frame constructor $G$ applied at the root of a subterm that does not occur in the left-hand side $F(x,y,S(n))$.
+Say $\mathcal R$ \emph{emits a new record frame} if its right-hand side $\rho(x,y,n)$ contains at least one occurrence of the frame constructor $G$ applied at the root of a subterm absent from the left-hand side $F(x,y,S(n))$.
 Say $\mathcal R$ \emph{preserves the generator} if, for every $k \ge 1$, every maximal rewrite sequence from $F(x, y, S^k(0))$ passes through an intermediate stage in which $y$ occurs in at least one frame-slot position of the form $G(\cdot, \cdot)$ and simultaneously occurs at the generator position of at least one active-site $F(\cdot, y, \cdot)$ subterm. \end{definition}

 \begin{theorem}[Architectural necessity of payload duplication] In the artifact-facing minimal many-sorted first-order syntax of Definition~\ref{def:record-emitter}, let $\mathcal R: F(x,y,S(n)) \to \rho(x,y,n)$ be a step rule whose right-hand side $\rho(x,y,n)$ contains both: \begin{enumerate}[nosep,leftmargin=1.6em] \item a $G$-frame occurrence, and \item an active-site occurrence headed by $F$. \end{enumerate} Then $\rho(x,y,n)$ contains at least two syntactically distinct occurrences of the generator variable $y$: one inside the first-argument slot of a $G$-frame and one at the generator position of an active-site subterm headed by $F$. \end{theorem}